hargunoberoi/neogpt/notes.md

 [2025-06-03 19:30:20]

 Looks like I have ddp done.
 I am expecting some bugs, but I'll take it out for a spin.

+[2025-06-03 19:49:31]

+DDP done again!
+My previous work coming real handy.

+Now, it's time for to get the actual data, create a validation set, get an evaluation metric (part 1)

+Then, saving model weights, and tracking data.

+Pretty impressed by what I have so far.
+Wohoo!